JBR90/kanban-board-claude-code/TICKETS.md

 - Integration tests verify database interaction
 - Test coverage for endpoints is >90%

-**Definition of Done:** All acceptance criteria are met and all tests pass.
+**Definition of Done:** All acceptance criteria for this ticket are met and all tests pass.

 ### B4: Task API - POST/PUT/DELETE Endpoints and Tests
 **Assignee:** Azizi